Project Overview

 Power Strategy

-- Accessory 5 V rail powers servos and relay control side
+- Accessory 5 V rail powers servo and relay-control loads

-- Payload motor remains on relay contact side with separate supply
+- Payload motor remains electrically separated on the relay contact side

 Software Architecture